ClojureBridge/curriculum/TEACHING.md

 control in addition to the part.
 1 app.
 While Global Growth is quite a high level app and only for very advanced students.
 Copy&pasting code only won't take so long, but it requires REST API and ring/compojure knowledge.
-Snowflakes and Twinkle are fun apps and worth trying out.
+Snowflakes and Twinkle... are fun apps and worth trying out.

 The slides and the narrative curriculum are the exactly the same files.
 The slide forms are what you show on the projector in front of